-- If used, the text "United States Government" SHALL be placed as depicted in Figure 4-3, Figure 4-4, and Figure 4-5.
-Departments and agencies MAY instead use this zone for other department or agency-specific information, such as identifying - 1598 a federal emergency responder role, as depicted in Figure 4-2.
-Some examples of - 1599 official roles are "Law Enforcement," "Fire Fighter," and "Emergency Response Team (ERT)."
+If used, the text "United States Government" SHALL be placed as depicted in Figure 4-3, Figure 4-4, and Figure 4-5.
+Departments and agencies MAY instead use this zone for other department or agency-specific information, such as identifying a federal emergency responder role, as depicted in Figure 4-2.
+Some examples of official roles are "Law Enforcement," "Fire Fighter," and "Emergency Response Team (ERT)."

-1601 Zone 11F: Agency Seal
+Zone 11F: Agency Seal

-- 1602 If used, the seal selected by the issuing department, agency, or organization SHALL - 1603 be printed in the area depicted.
-It SHALL be printed using the guidelines provided in - Figure 4-2 to ensure that information printed on the seal is legible and clearly visible.
+The Agency seal in Zone 11F may become a mandatory field in the next revision of the Standard.
+If used, the seal selected by the issuing department, agency, or organization SHALL be printed in the area depicted.
+It SHALL be printed using the guidelines provided in Figure 4-2 to ensure that information printed on the seal is legible and clearly visible.

-IGO5 Zone 12F: Footer
+Zone 12F: Footer

-If used as the federal emergency response official identification label, a department or agency SHALL print "Federal Emergency Response Official" as depicted in Figure 4-2.
+If the PIV Card is used to identify a federal emergency response official, a department or agency SHALL print "Federal Emergency Response Official" as depicted in Figure 4-2.
 The label SHOULD be in white lettering on a red background.
 Additional information regarding the federal emergency responder role MAY be included in Zone 9F, as depicted in Figure 4-2.

-- 1611 When Zone 15F indicates foreign national affiliation and the department or agency - does not need to highlight emergency response official status, Zone 12F MAY be - used to denote the country or countries of citizenship.
-If so used, the department or - agency SHALL print the country name or the three-letter country abbreviation (alpha- - 1615 3 format) in accordance with [ISO 3166].
-Figure 4-4 illustrates an example of using 1616 country abbreviations for a card issued to a foreign national. - 1617 Note that this zone overlaps with an area that some card manufacturers might not 1618 allow to be used for printing.
+When Zone 15F indicates foreign national affiliation and the department or agency does not need to highlight emergency response official status, Zone 12F MAY be used to denote the country or countries of citizenship.
+If so used, the department or agency SHALL print the country name or the three-letter country abbreviation (alpha-3 format) in accordance with [ISO 3166].
+Figure 4-4 illustrates an example of using country abbreviations for a card issued to a foreign national.

+Note that this zone overlaps with an area that some card manufacturers might not allow to be used for printing.

-1619 Zone 13F: Issue Date
+Zone 13F: Issue Date